Jomgus/os_forecasting_project/README.md

 ## Overview
-This project aims to forecast the market share of three operating systems (Linux, macOS, and Windows) using monthly time series data from the [Steam Hardware Survey](https://github.com/myagues/steam-hss-data/releases).
+This project aims to forecast the market share of three operating systems (Linux, MacOS, and Windows) using monthly time series data from the [Steam Hardware Survey](https://github.com/myagues/steam-hss-data/releases).
 The dataset contains aggregated OS usage percentages collected from 2014 to 2021.

 The approach decided on for this forecasting problem was from a time series regression task standpoint, treating each OS independently.
 Based on seasonal patterns in the data, Seasonal ARIMA (SARIMA) models are chosen as the core method.
 For each platform, SARIMA hyperparameters were tuned based on residual patterns and RMSE validation performance.
 RMSE was chosen as it is more sensitive to deviation from trends than MSE.